hadiDanial/PortfolioWebsite/blog/2019/3/website.md

    1. I created a script that loads the content of the `.html` files into a div, similar to loading the header.
 The idea was that I'd dynamically load the content, so that I'd only have a handful of pages to take care of, and the rest would be generated on the fly as requested.
 I had a working prototype, but ended up scrapping it because it meant that the website would be a Single Page App, which is not really suited to a blog.
 I couldn't find an easy way to take care of the URL routing issue without a backend or using a framework.
 A blog wouldn't work well if you couldn't go to specific posts with a URL, would it?
 Having to search every time would get annoying quick.

-   2. I decided to write the posts using `Markdown`, then convert that to `HTML` using an online converter such as [Dillinger]([https://link](https://dillinger.io/)).
-At one point, I wanted to skip converting the `Markdown` to `HTML` manually, and instead use something like [Showdown]([https://link](http://showdownjs.com/)) at runtime.
-I ended up scrapping that idea too, and converting the `Markdown` to `HTML` and uploading `.html` files.
+   2. The posts are written in `Markdown`.
+At one point, I wanted to skip converting the `Markdown` to `HTML` manually, and instead use something like [Showdown](http://showdownjs.com/) at runtime.
+I ended up scrapping that idea too, and converting the `Markdown` to `HTML` using an online converter such as [Dillinger](https://dillinger.io/) and uploading `.html` files.

 ### Future changes:

 1. I want to add post groups, so that posts concerning a single topic or project can be shown together.
-2. I might consider adding comments, but I believe it would be tricky considering how I implemented the blog itself.
+2. I might consider adding comments, which might be tricky considering how I implemented the blog itself.